OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 Time signature specifies how the rhythm is counted in the song.
 It consists of the upper number, stating how many beats there are per measure and the lower number, which specifies which note duration (half, quarter, eighth) will represent one beat.

-- See the types time signatures in [Dorico documentation](https://www.steinberg.help/r/dorico-pro/5.1/en/dorico/topics/notation_reference/notation_reference_time_signatures/notation_reference_time_signatures_types_r.html).
+- See the types of time signatures in [Dorico documentation](https://www.steinberg.help/r/dorico-pro/5.1/en/dorico/topics/notation_reference/notation_reference_time_signatures/notation_reference_time_signatures_types_r.html).
 - And more extensive description of these on [Wikipedia](https://en.wikipedia.org/wiki/Time_signature).

 Time signatures appear: